 Applications and enrolmentSome students prefer to take time out exploring the world or the workforce first and that could mean deferring their university studies for up to a year or applying later as a mature-age student.
 If a student is looking to start university straight from high school, you can read more about our admission requirements and how to apply.
 Prerequisites vary from course to course, but the one that is common to all is English language competency.

 It can be difficult enough for a school-leaver to work through their options without also needing to battle through university terminology.
 We’ve put together a list of words that you can pass on to them to help them decode information.

 Need more information?

-If your students would like to learn more about UWA, its courses and its people, our Future Students Centre can answer any questions.
+If your students would like to learn more about UWA, our courses and our people, our Future Students team can answer any questions.